-This practical kit shall include :
+This practical kit shall include:

-- The agreement - Social protection's attestations (European health insurance card) - Insurance's attestations (when relevant) - Prepared written statement validating and recognizing learning outcomes or recommendation letter including : - A summary of the responsibilities and work performed - Experience obtained through internship responsibilities - Skills developed through internship roles (learning outcomes) - The intent of the host organization to serve as a professional reference - List of contacts in the higher education institution (when relevant) - Presentation of the higher education institution (when relevant)
+- The agreement - Social protection's attestations (European health insurance card) - Insurance's attestations (when relevant) - Prepared written statement validating and recognizing learning outcomes or recommendation letter - o A summary of the responsibilities and work performed - o Experience obtained through internship responsibilities - Skills developed through internship roles (learning outcomes) - o Intent of the host organization to serve as a professional reference - List of contacts in the higher education institution (when relevant) - Presentation of the higher education institution (when relevant)

-3. REMUNERATION
+3. Remuneration

-The HEI internship's service or equivalent can advise the student on the remuneration.
+The HEI internship's service or equivalent can advise the student on the remuneration14.

 Interns shall receive remuneration for their work whatever the duration of the internship.
-To make internships accessible and inclusive, appropriate and fair remuneration shall be defined.
+In order to make internships accessible and inclusive, appropriate and fair remuneration shall be defined.
 If this remuneration is lower than that of other employees of the host organization, it should still reflect the work done by the interns while acknowledging the educational and developmental aspect of an internship.